MIMIC-replay/MIMIC/README.md

 ### Installation of MIMIC pipeline
 - Navigate to `./MIMIC/backend`
 - Run `npm install`
-<details> <summary>While still in the backend root directory, create the `.env` file necessary for MIMIC to work, see the below template:</summary>
+- While still in the backend root directory, create the `.env` file necessary for MIMIC to work, see the below template:
 ```ruby
 # .env template
 PORT = *** # this is the port your entire MIMIC pipeline with utilize